rtreit/sitecheck/README.md

 The tool will:
 1. Read URLs from `data/urls.txt`
 2. Visit each site using Playwright
-3. Analyze each site with AI for security issues
+3. Analyze each site with Azure OpenAI for security issues
 4. Generate a detailed report on the console
 5. Save full results to `data/results_TIMESTAMP.json`